NgxDeebodata Documentation

 Usage for Developers

-Install the data grid from npm, which uses only core @angular packages and rxjs as dependencies.
+Install the data grid from npm, which uses only core @angular packages and RxJS as dependencies.

 npm i ngx-deebodata